 The OTZ technique is revolutionizing the treatment of shoulder conditions by correcting them in a matter of days, mainly Frozen Shoulder Syndrome (FSS).
 This is a dramatic improvement compared to the medical treatment that requires months to years.

 What is FSS?

-Frozen Shoulder Syndrome (FSS), aka adhesive capsulitis is a very painful and debilitating condition and includes intense pain in the involved shoulder with a significant loss of both range of motion and the ability to use the affected shoulder and arm.
+Frozen Shoulder Syndrome (FSS), aka adhesive capsulitis, is a very painful and debilitating condition and includes intense pain in the involved shoulder with a significant loss of both ranges of motion and the ability to use the affected shoulder and arm.

-In the orthopedic field, it is commonly thought pain and restricted motion in the shoulder are the result of adhesions in the capsule of the glenohumeral (shoulder) joint.
+In the orthopedic field, it is commonly thought the pain and restricted motion in the shoulder is the result of adhesions in the capsule of the glenohumeral (shoulder) joint.
 This made no sense to Dr. Murphy for two reasons.
 First, principle adhesions worsen over time and normally do not spontaneously resolve themselves.
-The medical literature and clinical histories describes FSS as a condition that can spontaneously resolve itself after an average period of thirty (30) months.
+The medical literature and clinical histories describe FSS as a condition that can spontaneously resolve itself after an average period of thirty (30) months.